 - Test by trying to elicit the phobic response

-Do not try this at home.
+Do not try this at home unless you know what you are doing (at least with full blown phobias).
 The phobia treatment pattern requires

 The key component in the NLP phobia treatment is the dissociation.
 We need to disconnect from the emotions.